prakharsachan123/first_repo_created/README.md

 # first_repo_created
-My awesome codebase for first repo created
+My awesome codebase for first repo created this has been tested from github